County Attorney: Davenport officer-involved shooting in October was justified

 "The evidence shows the use of deadly force by Officer Roth was justified and reasonable under the circumstances.
 The intentional actions by Klum created the appearance that the lives and physical safety of numerous people were in immediate danger.
 It was reasonable for Officer Roth to shoot Klum to prevent that injury or death to others," Walton said.
 "This was a scenario created and and completely controlled by Klum.
 He had several opportunities to prevent it, but for whatever reason, he chose not to, resulting in deadly and tragic consequences."

-Walton said that even though Klum never pointed the BB gun at the civilians, his proximity to them was dangerous because of how quickly the direction of the gun can be changed.
+Walton said that even though Klum never pointed the BB gun at the civilians, his proximity to them was dangerous because of how quickly the direction of the gun could be changed.

 Klum came within about 20 feet of the bystanders before he was shot, according to Agent Dustin Henningsen of the Iowa Division of Criminal Investigation, who investigated the case.